The Arch, near Aberystwyth

 The Cascade Trail climbs uphill, closely following the tumbling river.
 It then crosses a wooden bridge onto the old tramway and descends steeply alongside part of the old Allt Wyllt incline back to Nant Gwernol station.

 This is a fairly strenuous walk with long climbs and steep descents.
 Highlights include expansive views of Cader Idris, waterfalls and the ruined mine workings of Bryn Eglwys quarry.

 Dyfi Forest lies mainly to the north of the River Dyfi between the towns of Dolgellau to the north and Machynlleth to the south.

 Rugged peaks loom above the forested hillsides that are dotted with atmospheric ruins and slate spoil heaps.

 Steam trains chug along the hillsides, now carrying holidaymakers, but originally carrying slates from the quarries to the coast.

-There are waymarked trails through these three woodlands within Dyfi Forest:
+There are waymarked trails through these other woodlands within Dyfi Forest:

-Nant Gwernol woodland is on the edge of Abergynolwyn village which is on the B4405, south of Machynlleth.
+Nant Gwernol woodland is on the edge of Abergynolwyn village which is on the B4405, south of Dolgellau.